smnnlt/sportrxiv/README.md

 ## Creating a New Article

-You can use this as a template to create an article for an AFT journal.
+You can use this as a template to create an article for SportRxiv.
 To do this, use the following command:

 ```bash
 quarto use template smnnlt/sportrxiv
 ```

-This will install the extension and create an example qmd file and bibiography that you can use as a starting place for your article.
+This will install the extension and create an example qmd file and bibliography that you can use as a starting place for your article.

 ## Installation For Existing Document